ChurchSafety Logo and homepage linkPencil

 5-yearly

-Replace battery packs in fire alarm system controllers, emergency lighting equipment and other standby supplies.
+Replace battery packs in fire alarm system controllers, emergency lighting equipment and other standby supplies unless the service company suggests a different frequency.

 In addition to this, some pieces of equipment might also need to be serviced, for example an organ.
-It is commonly recommended that parts of organs, like the blower and humidifying equipment, should be serviced every six months.
-This must be done by a competent person due to the need to maintain the electrical safety of the equipment and this person might suggest a different inspection schedule.
+It is commonly recommended that parts of organs, like the blower and humidifying equipment, should be serviced every six months or as recommended by the service company.
+Although this might not be required for safety, not servicing such equipment has the potential to cause a safety hazard (such as the blower motor overheating, which may lead to a fire).

-The advice of a reputable company should be sought for equipment such as sprinkler systems and fire pumps, air conditioning systems and specialist work equipment (including lifting equipment)
+The advice of a reputable company should be sought for equipment such as sprinkler systems and fire pumps, smoke ventillation systems, air conditioning systems and certain work equipment (including lifting equipment).

 Record keeping

 You should keep a record of what testing and maintenance you do and when.
-With fire safety equipment, this is known as the "fire log" but this can be combined with other items in a general "safety log" book.
-These records are kept to prove that these checks have been made (which is known as "Due Diligence" in Health and Safety).
+With fire safety equipment, this is known as the 'fire log' but this can be combined with other items in a general 'safety log' book.
+Records are kept to prove that these checks have been made (which is often known as 'Due Diligence').
+However, this paperwork need not be onerous, and a simple diary can be used and retained.

 You simply need to make a note of who did what and when.
 You should also make a note of anything that did not work correctly or needs to be repaired or otherwise made serviceable again.
 This work should be done as soon as possible, such as the next day for a defective fire detector.
 The person carrying out this work should sign off the log book once the repair has been completed.